ai-driven-dev/vscode/extension_aidd/resources/coding_rules.md

 - Use clear, descriptive variable names
 - Limit parameters and prefer immutability
 - Update any reference docs if behavior changes

+## When using agent

+- Always provide a "trust" or "confidence" level (0-100%) regarding the generated code
+- Include reasoning for the confidence level
+- Verify critical code sections manually

 ## Regarding files